Chronological, Sequential, and Consecutive Order

 Sequential Order

-Sequential order usually refers to steps in a process or event.
-This pattern works well when using step-by-step directions.
-Owner’s manuals and cookbooks use this pattern.
-Sequential order may show how to do something.
+Sequential order refers to the arrangement of steps in a process or event.
+Owners’ manuals and cookbooks effectively use step-by-step directions.
+Sequential owners’ guides illustrate how to do something in a clear, logical progression.

 Consecutive Order